rishikreddycheruku/Image-Generating-App/README.md

 3. **Replace the `main.dart` File**:

-   Navigate to the `lib` folder in your newly created project and replace the `main.dart` file with the one provided in this repository.
+   Navigate to the `lib` folder in your newly created project and replace the `main.dart` file with the one provided in lib folder of this repository.

 4. **Install Dependencies**: